 We have designed built in furniture and/or individual pieces such as Coffee tables, chraftsman style beds and custom Cabinets.
 Many times it is part of the detailing and the finished design of a new full service project.

-Please refer to our Library/References page to view several quality and trusted professionals we have had a pleasure to meet and work with in the past.
+Please refer to our Library/Links page to view several quality and trusted professionals we have had a pleasure to meet and work with in the past.
 Please visit them if you are looking for something specific or have questions.

 At times we have the opportunity to dive into an old historical, architecturally designed, and wonderful piece of history.
-It is with great pride that we get involved with such a project to preserve its structural and cosmetic historic presence in our communities.
+It is with great pride that we get involved with such a project to preserve its structural, cosmetic and historic presence in our communities.

 For many years we have been promoting Green Architecture and Sustainable Designs through the careful programming of our client’s wants and needs.
 The environment is ours as a nation and world caretakers to preserve and as Architects, it’s our job to enforce and promote its capabilities and find new ways to present our findings.